danbriggs5/node-redis-async/README.md

 ```

 #### Multi
 Simply pass an array with multiple commands and they will be performed atomically.
-This performs the necessary `multi()` and `exec()` calls under the hood.
+This removes boilerplate code by performing the necessary `multi()` and `exec()` calls under the hood.
 ```javascript
 client.cmd([
 	['get', 'key'],